Overview Of BNY Mellon:

 The candidate should also have:

-• Excellent communication and writing skills;
+• Excellent interpersonal and communication skills;

 • Self-motivation to drive delivery against objectives and an ability to work autonomously;

 BNY Mellon is an Equal Employment Opportunity Employer.

-Primary Location: United Kingdom-Greater Manchester-Manchester
+Primary Location: United Kingdom-Greater London-London

 Internal Jobcode: 85115